1892 Home Nations Championship

 The 1892 Home Nations Championship was the tenth series of the rugby union Home Nations Championship.
 Six matches were played between 2 January and 5 March.
 It was contested by England, Ireland, Scotland and Wales.

 England took the 1892 Championship and the Triple Crown, their fifth Championship and third Triple Crown.
-Furthermore, the English team failed to concede a single point, the only time this has occurred during the Championship's history.
+Furthermore, the English team did not concede a single point, the only time this has occurred during the Championship's history.

 The points system was changed yet again, with a try being upgraded from one to two points, while a goal conversion was increased from two to three points.